yt-dlp/yt-dlp/README.md

 * **Fixed extractors**: archive.org, roosterteeth.com, skyit, instagram, itv, SouthparkDe, spreaker, Vlive, tiktok, akamai, ina

-* **New options**: `--list-formats-as-table`, `--write-link`, `--force-download-archive` etc
+* **New options**: `--list-formats-as-table`, `--write-link`, `--force-download-archive`, `--force-overwrites` etc

 and many other features and patches.
-See [changelog](Changelog.md) or [commits](https://github.com/pukkandan/yt-dlc/commits) for the full list of changes
+See [changelog](Changelog.md) or [commits](https://github.com/pukkandan/yt-dlp/commits) for the full list of changes

 **PS**: Some of these changes are already in youtube-dlc, but are still unreleased.
-See [this](changelog.md#unreleased-changes-in-blackjack4494yt-dlc) for details
+See [this](Changelog.md#unreleased-changes-in-blackjack4494yt-dlc) for details

 If you are coming from [youtube-dl](https://github.com/ytdl-org/youtube-dl), the amount of changes are very large.
 Compare [options](#options) and [supported sites](docs/supportedsites.md) with youtube-dl's to get an idea of the massive number of features/patches [youtube-dlc](https://github.com/blackjack4494/yt-dlc) has accumulated.

 # INSTALLATION

-To use the latest version, simply download and run the [latest release](https://github.com/pukkandan/yt-dlc/releases/latest).
+To use the latest version, simply download and run the [latest release](https://github.com/pukkandan/yt-dlp/releases/latest).
 Currently, there is no support for any package managers.

 If you want to install the current master branch

-    python -m pip install git+https://github.com/pukkandan/yt-dlc
+    python -m pip install git+https://github.com/pukkandan/yt-dlp

 ### UPDATE
 **DO NOT UPDATE using `-U` !** instead download binaries again